mpv-player/mpv/DOCS/man/libmpv.rst

 ``handle`` will be deallocated as soon as the plugin function returns.

 The return value is interpreted as error status.
-A value of ``0`` is interpreted as success, while any other value signals an error.
+A value of ``0`` is interpreted as success, while ``-1`` signals an error.
 In the latter case, the player prints an uninformative error message that loading failed.

+Return values other than ``0`` and ``-1`` are reserved, and trigger undefined behavior.

 Within the plugin function, you can call libmpv API functions.
 The ``handle`` is created by ``mpv_create_client()`` (or actually an internal equivalent),